-- Monitor student attendance on a daily, weekly, and monthly basis and meet with parents if attendance issues arise to determine the cause and find a solution through the School Support Team Meetings (SST) or School Attendance Review Team ("SART"); The SART team is made up of administrators and school staff. - Partner with parents at our new student orientation, Back to School Night, parent/teacher conferences and our parent groups, to create a shared vision around the importance of consistent attendance for our scholars: - Clearly articulate our attendance policies and procedures to all parents through our student and family handbook; - Provide incentives for classrooms and students so that students can advocate for their attendance.
+- Monitor student attendance on a daily, weekly, and monthly basis and meet with parents if attendance issues arise to determine the cause and find a solution through the School Support Team Meetings (SST), School Attendance Review Team ("SART"); The SART team is made up of school administrators and staff. - Partner with parents at our new student orientation, Back to School Night, parent/teacher conferences and our parent group, to create a shared vision around the importance of consistent attendance for our scholars; - Clearly articulate our attendance policies and procedures to all parents through our student and family handbook; - Provide incentives for classrooms and students so that students can advocate for their attendance. - Attendance awards quarterly and at the end of the year.

-Please see the chart below for KIA's average daily attendance over the charter term.
+Please see the chart below for KVP's average daily attendance over the first three years of the charter term.